How to Add a New Row in an Excel Table

 New Row Automatically Added in an Excel Table

-Add New Row to Excel Table Manually
+Adding a New Row Manually

-For this, let’s take the same sample dataset as a table, where column E has been calculated using the BMI formula from the values of columns C and D.
+Let’s take the same sample dataset as a table, where column E has been calculated using the BMI formula from the values of columns C and D.

-1. Add New Row by Using Keyboard Shortcuts in Excel
+Method 1 – Adding a New Row by Using Keyboard Shortcuts in Excel

 1.1 First Shortcut